NafisFuadShahid/FarmVitals/README.md

 # FarmVitals

-FarmVitals is an AI-driven web application designed to assess the health of farm animals and plants by analyzing uploaded images.
-This application employs machine learning to classify diseases based on animal and plant images.
+FarmVitals is an AI-driven web application that utilizes Convolutional Neural Networks (CNNs) to assess the health of farm animals and plants by analyzing uploaded images for disease detection.

 ## Dataset